Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Picking strawberries right off the vine

-📍 Google Maps | Phone: (760) 603-9608 | Website | Hours: 9 am – 5 pm daily, year-round produce market | Entrance: $15, bucket & entrance fee for u-pick events
+📍 Google Maps | Phone: (760) 603-9608 | Website | Hours: 9 am – 5 pm daily; year-round produce market; strawberry season February – July | Entrance: $17 per person (includes bucket), $10 per person (without bucket) & entrance fee for u-pick events

 Then, during the fall from September to November, the Carlsbad Strawberry Company converts the field into an amazing pumpkin patch and event space.
-Check out their apple shooting cannons, tractor rides, a bounce land for kids, a haunted corn maze with a secret saloon, and a sunflower maze.
+Check out the apple shooting cannons, tractor rides, a bounce land for kids, a haunted corn maze with a secret saloon, and a sunflower maze.

 Carlsbad Beach Boardwalk & Seawall